-Crimeculture is delighted to be able to offer substantial extracts from a series of interviews that Professor Charles Rzepka conducted with Elmore Leonard in 2009-10.
+Crimeculture is honoured to be able to offer substantial extracts from a series of interviews that Professor Charles Rzepka conducted with Elmore Leonard in 2009-10.
 There were four separate interviews, arranged here in nine parts.
-Professor Rzepka’s study of Elmore Leonard, Being Cool, is forthcoming from Johns Hopkins University Press.
+Professor Rzepka’s study of Elmore Leonard, Being Cool, is published this year by Johns Hopkins University Press and is now available on Amazon to pre-order.

 Elmore Leonard is a crucial figure in any consideration of the development of crime writing in the twentieth century, and he is arguably, as Martin Amis suggests, the closest thing America has to “a national novelist”.
 In a career that spans sixty years, over forty novels and numerous screenplays and short stories, he has established himself as the best-known crime fiction writer in America and as so vigorous a creative presence that he transcends the categories of popular generic fiction.
 When he was awarded USA PEN Lifetime Achievement award, PEN praised the “distinct literary style” Leonard has created, suggesting that “books like Swag, LaBrava, Freaky Deaky and Tishomingo Blues are not only classics of the crime genre, but some of the best writing of the last half century.”
 Photo by Linda Solomon, HarperCollins site.

-Charles Rzepka, who is working on a study of Elmore Leonard, Being Cool (forthcoming, Johns Hopkins University Press), has had the opportunity to conduct many hours of interviews.
+Charles Rzepka, who completed his superb study of Elmore Leonard, Being Cool (Johns Hopkins University Press) in 2013, has had the opportunity to conduct many hours of interviews.
 Professor Rzepka has established a strong reputation as a critic of crime and detective fiction.
 His Detective Fiction (Polity, 2005) offered a penetrating analysis of the development of detective fiction in England and America from the eighteenth century on; this was followed by co-editing (with Lee Horsley) the Blackwell Companion to Crime Fiction (Wiley-Blackwell, 2010).
 In 2009, towards the end of the period in which he was working on the Blackwell Companion, he approached Leonard for an interview and secured not one but a series of meetings, with interviews ranging over the writer’s life and work in extraordinary depth.

 Professor Rzepka explains the origins of this series of interviews: